WebexSamples/webex-contact-center-api-samples/widget-samples/audio-widget-sample/README.md

 **Step 1:**

-_To use this widget sample on your localhost : _

-- Inside this project on your terminal type: `npm install`
-- Then inside this project on your terminal type: `npm run dev`
-- This should run the app on your localhost:3000

-**Step 2:**

 _To wire up the Widget to the Layout:_

 - Upload the **_audio-widget.json_** file onto your Administration Portal **[WebexCC Portal - US](https://portal.wxcc-us1.cisco.com/portal/home.html#)**
   - _link above is referencing the US portal link please change if you are in different geo (us1, eu1, eu2, anz1)_
   - Note that Layouts are configured per Agent Team.
 - Log in to your agent and select the right Team to view the new layout.

-**Additional Improvements:**

-- You can modify the widget as required.
-- To create a new compiled JS file, using `npm run build` which will create the new compiled JS under `build/bundle.js`.
-- You may rename this file, host it on your server of choice, and use this as the widget `src` parameter (under navigation >> page >> widgets) in the layout.

 ## Useful Links